 - Chemical sunscreen: wait 20-30 minutes (so that the sunscreen agents can absorb and skin)

 - Physical sunscreen: no need to wait, after applying 2-3 minutes, you can go out immediately.

 - Chemical hybrid physical sunscreen: wait 10-20 minutes.

 How often should sunscreen be reapplied?

-• If the working environment is indoors, in an office, sitting all day in the office, away from the window with sunlight and only going out in the morning and late afternoon: just apply sunscreen 1-2 times. /day is enough.
+- If the working environment is indoors, in the office, sitting all day in the office, away from the sunny window and only going out in the morning and late afternoon: just apply sunscreen 1-2 times/ day is enough.

 After the above article, what do you think?
 You have really understood your skin type right yet?